 You can find out more about our approach to student care, wellbeing and guidance by clicking on the Guidance section of this website.

-We have also created a detailed parents’ guide containing lots of practical information about college life which you can download from here.
+You can find out more about our approach to student care, wellbeing and guidance by clicking on the Student Support section of this website.
+We have also created a detailed parents’ guide containing lots of practical information about college life which you can view online or download from here.

 Parents / Carers Handbook